Par-Cel Leaf Celery Seeds - (Apium graveolens v. secalinum)

-Par-Cel Leaf Celery - So Easy to Grow
+Par-Cel Leaf Celery - Tons of Flavor and So Easy to Grow

-Named for its parsley appearance and snappy fresh celery flavor, Par-Cel is a somewhat unknown 18th century Dutch heirloom that is luring home gardeners away from growing celery.
 Much hardier and easier to grow than stalk celery, it’s great for smaller container and herb gardens with a significantly longer season.
 Naturally vigorous, it shines as a cut-and-come-again summer salad crop.
-Young leaves are a counterpoint in salads, while the mature ones are used as a seasoning herb in dressings or soups, stews, pies, and stuffings.
+Young leaves are a counterpoint in salads, while mature ones are used as a seasoning herb in dressings or soups, stews, pies, and stuffing.

 Bred for its abundant dark leaves and thin stalks, Par-Cel usually grows 18 - 20” tall, but can top 3’ in warmer, long-season gardens.
-It is all leaf with slender, hollow stalks, looking like a larger version of Italian parsley but with a more herby, assertive flavor.
+It is almost all leaf with slender, hollow stalks, looking like a larger version of Italian parsley but with a more pronounced flavor.

 Plants withstand heat and drought and are remarkably cold tolerant, lasting well into late fall and easily overwintering 10 - 20°F lows.
 It is very vigorous once established, and a couple of plants will easily keep a small family supplied with flavorful leaves.

-The leaves have an intensely bright, strong, assertive flavor, lending depth and complexity to dishes.
+The leaves have a bright, strong, assertive flavor, giving depth and complexity to dishes.
 A few leaves are superb in salads, especially when paired with strong blue cheese or cured meats, as they bring a sweetness to the dish.